-In the beautiful city of Dublin, | where the girls are nice, I saw for the first time the sweet Molly Malone, who carried her cart, along narrow, wide streets shouting clams and fresh shellfish!
-Molly Malone, Dublin anthem.
+In the beautiful city of Dublin, | where the girls are cute | first saw sweet Molly Malone | carrying her cart, | through narrow and wide streets | shouting “fresh clams and shellfish!”
+Molly Malone, Dublin Anthem.

 HOW TO GET TO DUBLIN

-Dublin International Airport is located about 10 km away from the city.
-In the last decade, there has been a strong increase in passenger traffic to the city, thanks to low-cost companies.
-THE’Aerfort Bhaile Átha Cliath (original Gaelic name) is the busiest airport in all of Ireland with over 20 million passengers.
+The international airport is located about 10 km away from the city.
+In the last decade, there has been a strong increase in passenger traffic to the city, thanks to low-cost airlines.
+Aerfort Bhaile Átha Cliath (original Gaelic name) is the busiest airport in all of Ireland with over 20 million passengers.